 A sprained ankle is serious.
 If you ignore it, your joint may not heal, and your ankle becomes chronically weak, putting the brakes on your ability to walk, run, and jump as fast and comfortably as you usually do.
-Expert podiatrists Dr. Darren Silvester and Dr. Boyd Bills can give your sprained ankle the comprehensive treatment you deserve.
+Expert podiatrists Dr. Darren Silvester and Dr. Gregory Larsen can give your sprained ankle the comprehensive treatment you deserve.
 If you live in the San Antonio area, call or book an appointment online with the team at Next Step Foot & Ankle Clinic, with two locations in Universal City and Pleasanton, Texas.

 Your ankle ligaments are made up of slightly stretchy connective tissues that connect one bone to another, stabilize your joints, and keep your bones in place.
 When these ligaments stretch past their normal range of motion, you get an ankle sprain.

 What are the symptoms of a sprained ankle?

 The symptoms of a sprained ankle vary depending on how severe it is.
 Typically, sprains are either mild, moderate, or severe.

 If your ligaments are just a bit overstretched, you just might have a bit of swelling and inflammation.
 When there’s a partial tear in the ligaments, or if it’s torn completely, you might have bruising and won’t be able to put weight on your ankle.

 If you feel and see the following symptoms on your ankle, you may have a sprain:

 - Skin discoloration

 - Inability to walk or put weight on the ankle